star-cats/blinky-dome/Patterns/README.md

 Patterns/
 ├── README.md                 you are here
-├── pom.xml                   Maven build: deps, Java version, packaging ├── build.sh                  compile -> blinky-dome/blinky-dome-patterns.jar
+├── pom.xml                   Maven build: deps, Java version, packaging ├── build.sh                  compile -> ../Packages/blinky-dome-patterns.jar
-├── install.sh                one-time symlink into ~/Chromatik/Packages
-├── blinky-dome/              <- the symlinked folder; holds the built jar └── src/main/
+└── src/main/
     ├── java/com/starcats/blinkydome/
-    │   └── SpatialRainbowPattern.java     the demo pattern
+    │   ├── SpatialRainbowPattern.java     the demo pattern
+    │   └── ImageTest.java                 projects a jar-bundled image
     └── resources/
-        └── lx.package        package metadata Chromatik reads
+        ├── lx.package        package metadata Chromatik reads
+        └── com/starcats/blinkydome/
+            └── eye_of_sauron.jpeg         ImageTest's bundled image
 ```

-`blinky-dome/` is tracked in git (empty, via `.gitkeep`) so the symlink target
-exists on a fresh clone before anything has been built.
-The jar inside it is
+The built jar lands in the repo's top-level `Packages/` folder and is committed;
-gitignored, as is `target/`, which still holds intermediate build output.
+`target/` holds intermediate build output and is gitignored.

 `src/main/resources/` can also hold `fixtures/`, `models/`, and `projects/`
 subfolders.
 Those get copied into `~/Chromatik/BlinkyDome/` when the package is
 imported through the Chromatik UI (the `mediaDir` field in `lx.package` picks the
 folder name).
-We keep fixtures in the repo's top-level `Fixtures/` folder instead,
+We keep fixtures in the repo's top-level `Fixtures/` folder
-symlinked by `link-chromatik.sh` — bundling them here too would just duplicate them.
+instead — which Chromatik already reads directly — so bundling them here too
+would just duplicate them.

 ---